visionmedia/masteringnode/chapters/modules.md

 	    sub: require('./sub')
 	};

-The contents of _./math/add.js_ show us a new technique, here we use `module.exports` instead of `exports`.
-Previously mentioned was the fact that `exports` is not the only object exposed to the module file when evaluated, we also have access to `__dirname`, `__filename`, and `module` which represents the current module.
-Here we simply define the module export object to a new object, which happens to be a function.
+The contents of _./math/add.js_ show us a new technique; here we use `module.exports` instead of `exports`.
+As previously mentioned, `exports` is not the only object exposed to the module file when evaluated.
+We also have access to `__dirname`, `__filename`, and `module` which represents the current module.
+We simply define the module export object to a new object, which happens to be a function.

 	module.exports = function add(a, b){
 	    return a + b;